jonasbn/til/docker/use_shell_for_layer.md

 This can also help to see what and where components are actually staged, by the docker build proces.

-You can access containers using `bash`, do remember that you container should offer the shell specified.
+You can access containers using `bash`, do remember that your container should offer the shell specified.

 For a already running container: